weensy/LXKB/README.md

 The aesthetics of this keyboard are realized in perfect symmetry.
 It will be useful for coding and writing.

+# Purpose of this project
+- Provide gerber files for ordering PCB
+- Provide keymap.json file for QMK Configurator

 # Contribute

 # License